7 Costly Mistakes That Kill Profits When Shipping Valuable Goods in Canada

 Think of it this way: insurance is a product you buy to transfer your risk to a third party.
 The insurance company’s goal is to make you whole after a loss.
 Carrier liability, on the other hand, is a legal term in the carrier’s contract designed to protect them from the full value of your loss.
 Their goal is to minimize their own payout.
 The entity paying the claim – the carrier itself – is the same entity that caused the loss, creating a clear conflict of interest.
 This is a critical distinction to grasp when shipping valuable goods.

-Mistake #2: Ignoring the “$2/lb Rule” (Coverage Limits)
+Mistake #2: Ignoring the “$2/lb Rule” (Weight-Based Limits)

+In the absence of a declared value, most carriers default to a weight-based formula for reimbursement.
 Because carrier liability is not insurance, it does not pay out based on the item’s value.
 It pays out based on a predetermined formula, which for most ground shipments in North America is a shockingly low $2.00 per pound.

 Let’s illustrate how devastating this can be for businesses shipping valuable goods.